 The County was tasked with developing a long-term property tax savings plan that includes initiatives, such as shared services, the elimination of duplicative services, consolidation, or other efficiency activities that will result in recurring property tax savings.

-Dutchess County Government has long been a leader in shared service and consolidation efforts, having reduced the size of county government over several years and cutting the county property tax levy each year for the last three years.
+Dutchess County Government has long been a leader in shared service and consolidation efforts, having reduced the size of county government over several years and cutting the county property tax levy each year for the last five years.
 Key in those efforts has been the Municipal Innovation Grant Program - specifically designed to incentivize municipalities to share service, evaluate consolidation opportunities, establish a regional delivery of services, and implement other efficiencies.
-Since 2013, County Executive Molinaro and the Dutchess County Legislature have allocated nearly $7 million through the Municipal Innovation Grant Program, funding more than 50 projects.
+Since 2013, County Executive Molinaro and the Dutchess County Legislature have allocated millions in grants through the Municipal Innovation Grant Program, funding more than 50 projects.
 Learn more about the Municipal Innovation Grant Program.

 Dutchess County Executive Marcus Molinaro submitted the developed Tax Savings Plan as adopted and approved by all 30 local municipalities to the New York State Division of Budget in September, 2017.
 The plan, called “Dutchess Together” features 37 projects that collectively can provide over $27 million in taxpayer savings in 2018 and 2019, if all projects are successfully implemented.
 View the Shared Services Tax Savings Plan - Final (.pdf)

 The plan represents the hard work and dedication of all of our municipalities and participating school districts.
 In 2017, the County hosted four panel meetings to develop the plan.
 View presentations from the shared services panel meetings:

 As required by the State law, Dutchess County informed residents about the plan in a summary publication, including information about specific projects proposed for their region of the county.
 Click on the map to read about how your community is sharing services.